-Remember, this is the most critical and vital step which should not be skipped, as it makes sure that your money and time invested in converting your idea into a mobile app, will be well-invested.
+Remember, this is the most critical and vital step which should not be skipped, as it makes sure that your money and time invested in converting your idea or website idea into a mobile app, will be well-invested.

 Following are the various tactics that can help to validate your application ideas.

 Find out apps that currently solve the problem for which you want to build an app, and insert those existing apps into the following tools.

 - AppTweak (ASO Tool): is any of the existing apps in the top charts?
 How consistently they’re ranking and at what position?
 Were they ever got featured on the App Store homepage?
 If you find these existing apps earning good downloads, and is in top ranks, then it means the app idea is valid and it’s worth taking the risk.

 - CrunchBase: Once you find apps earning good ranking and download, it’s also a good idea to check whether it raised any fundings or not.
 If they have raised some funds, it means that Investors believe the app idea is good.